3D scanning solutions

 MotionBuilder features a real-time 3D engine that allows animators to create realistic character movements and run highly dense datasets in real time.
 It also features performance capture (rather than just motion capture) and allows artists to capture facial, body, and re-target stock motion clips, as well as to combine, trim, edit, and adjust curves and graphs, thus fine-tuning the animation to match the individual character's personality.
 The software also offers a software development kit and FBX data exchange for easy interoperability with other 3D applications.

-Like all other Autodesk 3D software suits, MotionBuilder comes with a yearly subscription and has a 30-day trial, so you can test out the software for free.
+Like other Autodesk 3D software suits, MotionBuilder comes with a yearly subscription and has a 30-day trial, so you can test out the software for free.

 Cinema 4D